 The nature of automation eliminates any inherent human error or bias from repetitive back-office processes, ensuring a consistent customer experience.
 It also allows your employees to focus on the most important customer-centric business areas.

-As Flobotics customers can attest, RPA can transform the way businesses do business on the server to improve efficiency, productivity, and, ultimately, customer service.
+As Flobotics customers can attest, RPA can transform the way businesses do business on the server to improve efficiency, productivity, and, ultimately, customer service in any industry, e. g. real estate, and others.
 Companies using this technology to improve customer interactions will be able to gain some competitive advantage.